(for veterinary information only)

 Past remedies have involved acepromazine, which induces drowsiness and impairs mobility without a lot of anxiety reduction.
 Benzodiazepine tranquilizers, such as alprazolam, have been felt to be superior for relief of panic.
 In 2016, an oral form of dexmedetomidine became available for use in dogs with noise aversion.

 Dexdomitor has been widely used in veterinary anesthesia for decades because it is effective, reversible, and provides good analgesia.
 The oral gel released for noise phobia uses a low dose of this medication so as to relieve anxiety without inducing sedation.
 It has applications for other types of anxiety or fear beyond noise phobia and could be used for anxiety associated with travel, visits to the vet, large numbers of visiting guests, or other similar stressful events.

 HOW THIS MEDICATION IS USED

 Dexmedetomidine oral gel is administered in the cheek pouch of the dog, rather than into the mouth.
-The person administering the medication should wear gloves when handling the syringe and medication is ideally given 30-60 minutes before the noise is expected.
+The person administering the medication should wear gloves when handling the syringe and medication is ideally given 30-60 minutes before the noise or stressful event is expected.
 Additional doses may be given if necessary but it is important to wait at least 2 hours between doses.
 Up to 5 doses can be given per noise event.

 The syringe applicator comes with a dial up dosing handle.
 It is important to know where to dial your pet's dose on the handle.
 It is equally important to be sure the syringe dial is locked so that when you put the syringe in your dog's mouth and push the plunger, only the correct amount is delivered.
 If the dial is not locked, your dog can be overdosed so be sure you understand how the syringe correctly.